 Sparebanken Møre exhibits good capitalisation.
-At YE 2011 the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 12.1% and 13.6%, respectively.
+At YE 2011 the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 12.0% and 13.6%, respectively.
 We view the bank's capital buffer as adequate to withstand potential credit losses.
-We note that Sparebanken More issued a new NOK 500 million hybrid in September 2012.
+We note that Sparebanken Møre issued a new NOK 500 million hybrid in September 2012 with effect from October 2012 (i.e. not included in the Q3 2012 capital figures).
 The new capital issuance is part of the bank's plan to focus on bigger clients in their region.
-According to Norwegian regulations, hybrid capital of various forms can contribute up to 35% of tier 1 capital - with this issue, Sparebank More's hybrid capital contributes in total around 24% of tier 1 capital.
+According to Norwegian regulations, hybrid capital of various forms can contribute up to 35% of tier 1 capital - with this issue, Sparebank More's hybrid capital contributes in total around 25% of tier 1 capital.

-Margin Pressure and Asset Quality Uncertainties are Risks to Profitability
+-- Margin Pressure and Asset Quality Uncertainties are Risks to Profitability